 Carrie is available to rent or buy now.

-It wouldn’t be a Halloween Countdown without Stephen King, and we have several adaptations to share with you as we near the 31st of October.
+It wouldn’t be a Halloween countdown without Stephen King, and we have several adaptations to share with you as we near the 31st of October.
 The first of these is Carrie, Stephen King’s first widely published novel in 1973.
 However, Carrie White would not only give birth to Stephen King’s career in print, but she would also prove to be his cinematic debut in the hands of Brian De Palma in 1976.
-Therefore, when exploring Stephen King’s book to film adaptations, there is no better place to start.
-After all, this is the film that introduced Stephen King to the world.
+Therefore, there is no better place to start when exploring Stephen King adaptations.

-Carrie’s horror is laced with themes of bodily change, sex, bullying, abuse and religion; its story never allowing for simplistic good versus evil cliches.
-Here De Palma ensures the focus remains on Carrie White throughout, allowing the audience to build empathy and love for a character who ultimately causes death and destruction.
-Despite its horrific final act, Carrie remains the victim throughout; her community, peer group and abusive mother, the real villains of the piece.
+Carrie’s horror is laced with themes of bodily change, sex, bullying, abuse and religion.
+Here its story never allows for simplistic good versus evil cliches as De Palma focuses on Carrie White throughout, allowing the audience to build empathy for a character who ultimately causes death and destruction.
+Despite its horrific final act, Carrie remains the victim with her community, peer group and abusive mother, the real villains of the piece.

 Carrie reflects the pain of adolescence more astutely and powerfully than many films that claim to be coming-of-age dramas.
-While at the same time reflecting the true horror of child abuse, bullying and mental illness.
+While simultaneously reflecting the true horror of child abuse, bullying and mental illness.
 The result is undoubtedly one of the finest horrors of the 20th Century.
-Often copied but never bettered, Carrie is a journey into the pain one girl keeps locked away and the uncontrollable anger it breeds.
-The horror of teenage life and the volatile emotions she attempts to hide, laid bare for all to see.
+Often copied but never bettered, Carrie is a journey into the pain one girl keeps locked away and the uncontrollable anger it breeds – the horror of teenage life and the volatile emotions she attempts to hide, laid bare for all to see.

 READ MORE: CHRISTINE